quapsale/cryptoanalytics-software/README.md

 ## Examples
 You can find examples of coin list (for data pull), configs (for pretraining/forecast) and feature variable list (for pretraining/forecast) in the directory /examples.

+## Risk Warning
+Please keep in mind that no one can predict prices of cryptocurrencies with total certainty.
+Our price predictions can serve as guidelines and indications of future price developments, but are not intended to be used as investment advices.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)